Dentures Peabody

 Implant Dentures

-Vastly different from full and partial dentures are those held in place by dental implants.
-These prosthetics consist of titanium posts that fuse with surrounding bone tissue after being placed within the jawbone.
+These prosthetics consist of a denture attached to titanium posts that fuse with surrounding tissue after being placed within the jawbone.
 Mimicking the natural function of tooth roots lowers the risk of bone loss and facial collapse over time as well as allows for an improved bite force and clearer speech.
-With careful maintenance, these artificial teeth can last at least 30 years.
+With careful maintenance, these artificial teeth can last for 20 years and beyond.

 Benefits of Dentures

-You cannot overlook the countless benefits that come with dentures.
-While the most prominent might be the opportunity to enjoy life with a complete smile again, there are others you should also consider:
+While the most prominent might be the opportunity to enjoy life with a complete smile again, there are several others to consider:

 - Better bite force, so you can eat some of your favorite foods again